Moments & Advertising Strategies

-- Rakuten TV brings original content, rolling news, and video streaming to the biggest screen in the house, giving brands a plethora of Moments to connect within while audiences are highly engaged through a period of time.
+- Rakuten TV brings original content, rolling news, and video streaming to the biggest screen in the house, giving brands a plethora of Moments to connect within while audiences are highly engaged.

 - Rakuten France demonstrates that the moment of a transaction is merely the end point of a longer Moment browsing for gifts, treats, and indulgences (at an emotional level), as well as household appliances at the rational.

 Connecting with the audience in the context of the Moment multiplies the impact of the message.
-It brings emotional understanding to what would otherwise simply rely on broad demographics – a depersonalised and detached approach to recognising individuals as people.
+It brings emotional understanding to what would otherwise simply rely on broad demographics – a depersonalized and detached approach to recognizing individuals as people.

 Connect in their Moment